The Community Companions project is changing and we will be announcing a new project launch soon.

-The Community Companions is a scheme that has been running in the Tandridge area for over 20 years.
+The Community Companions scheme has been running in the Tandridge area for over 20 years.
 Within that time scale it has adjusted and adapted, and we have come to understand that Befriending has the potential to be diverse in its delivery.
-We also know that however it is delivered, there is a common goal of enabling meaningful and lasting connections and this can be between people with shared or different life experiences.

 In the future we are potentially looking at providing peer support groups which will increase inclusivity within our community.